cheese1/medusawiki/SSL-Errors.md

 ## What are SSL errors.?

 SSL errors are connection errors to a secured HTTPS website.
-Sickrage uses this method to ensure your connection is secure and private.
+Medusa uses this method to ensure your connection is secure and private.
 However that also means you need to have a recent OpenSSL version installed on your OS.
 If its outdated you can suffer from SSL connection errors.

 Some examples of SSL errors :